 Liechtenstein's mobile market is small but modern.
 These are the operators your eSIM can connect to:

-- Telecom Liechtenstein (FL1): the principality's historical operator, with the most established network.
+- Telecom Liechtenstein (FL1): the principality's historical operator, with the most consolidated network.

-- Salt Liechtenstein: a subsidiary of the Swiss operator Salt, with good data coverage.
+- Salt Liechtenstein: subsidiary of the Swiss operator Salt, with good data coverage.

 - 7acht (Seven): a smaller local operator that completes the offer.

 With a travel eSIM, you don't choose an operator: the plan connects to the available network with the best signal.
 The country's currency is the Swiss franc, just like in Switzerland, but with a prepaid eSIM, you don't handle cash or top-ups.
-If your trip continues to the neighboring country, the eSIM for Switzerland, which shares network infrastructure, will come in handy.
+If your route combines several Alpine countries, the eSIM for Europe will be useful, a regional plan that covers the rest of the journey without buying a different eSIM for each border.

 How many GB do you need

-The typical stay in Liechtenstein is one or two days, integrated into a longer route.
-That's why it's logical to size the data for the entire trip, not just for the principality:
+A typical stay in Liechtenstein is one or two days, integrated into a longer route.
+Therefore, it makes sense to size the data for the entire trip, not just for the principality:

 |---|---|---|